 Managing Depression Among Residents

-This metric is a measure of the percentage of long-term care patients exhibiting depressive symptoms.
-Many believe that this is a reliable measure of patient quality of life.
+This datapoint is a measure of the percentage of long-term stay patients who are exhibiting symptoms of depression.
+Many believe this is a reasonable measure of quality of life.

 Appropriate Vaccine Usage

 In Atrium Post Acute Care of Shawano at Maple Lane, 98.73% of Patients

 This metric measures the percent of long-term care residents that received the flu and pneumonia vaccines.

 Residents Maintain Autonomy